saf-dmitry/taskpaper-mode/README.md

 The command `C-c >` (`taskpaper-goto-calendar`) goes to the calendar at the current date.
 If point is on a tag with value, interprets the value as date and goes to this date instead.
 With a `C-u` prefix, always goes to the current date.

 The command `C-c .` (`taskpaper-read-date-insert-timestamp`) prompts for the date & time to insert at point.
 You can enter a date using date & time syntax described below.
 The current interpretation of your input will be displayed live in the minibuffer, right next to your input.
-If you find this distracting, turn the display off with the `taskpaper-read-date-display-live` user option.
+If you find this distracting, turn the display off with the user option `taskpaper-read-date-display-live`.

 Parallel to the minibuffer prompt, a calendar is popped up (see the user option `taskpaper-read-date-popup-calendar`).
 You can control the calendar from the minibuffer using the following commands: